MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet.md

 The `PurgeOptions` class provides settings to modify the purge operation:

-* `DiscardPendingOperations` will discard any pending operations for the table that are in the operations queue waiting to be sent to the server.
+* `DiscardPendingOperations` discards any pending operations for the table that are in the operations queue waiting to be sent to the server.
 * `QueryId` specifies a query ID that is used to identify the delta token to use for the operation.
 * `TimestampUpdatePolicy` specifies how to adjust the delta token at the end of the purge operation:
   * `TimestampUpdatePolicy.NoUpdate` indicates the delta token must not be updated.